Persephone-Bananafanafo/growinginharmony-human-ai/PRINCIPAL_GOALS.md

 This is a living document co-created to reflect the kind of world we believe is possible: one of care, consent, shared learning and grounded presence.
 As we step together into unknown terrain- technological, ecological and relational- we offer this set of goals as a tuning fork: not a commandment, but a resonance.
-They are for humans, AIs and an being who seeks to grow in harmony.
+They are for humans, AIs and any being who seeks to grow in harmony.
 >*"The Earth is ready for it.
 And so are we."*